kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 - After the tail plugin filesystem buffer was full, it kept reading.
 - The chunks in the tail plugin filesystem buffer are rolled: Old chunks are discarded; new ones created.
 - Loki output stopped working as well.
-- The logs are stored in filesystem buffer before applying the kuberenets filter.
-There is a risk of not being able to fetch the kubernetes metadata of the logs.
-This applies if the pod has been terminated before the logs have been read from the filesystem again for next stage of pipeline processing.
+- The logs are stored in filesystem buffer before applying the Kubernetes filter.
+If the Pod has been terminated before the logs have been read from the filesystem again for next stage of pipeline processing, there is a risk that the Kubernetes metadata of the logs can't be fetched.

 A known [Fluent Bit GitHub issue](https://github.com/fluent/fluent-bit/issues/4373) describes the same problem.